fgregg/scraping-intro/README.md

     python grab_tax_raw.py

 Well that worked.
 Let's extend this a little bit py processing the text inside the `<td>` tags and get the an array of the revenues.
-For this we are going to do some simple string processing, which we are not going to explain in detail here.
+For this we are going to do some simple string processing.

     python grab_tax_list.py